jamiekurtz/JwtAuthForWebAPI/README.md

 --------------------------------

-As many REST APIs these days need to support browser clients as well as non-browser clients, this library allows the caller to specify the token in either the HTTP Authorization header **or** the an HTTP request cookie.
+As many REST APIs these days need to support browser clients as well as non-browser clients, this library allows the caller to specify the token in either the HTTP Authorization header **or** an HTTP request cookie.
 The code prefers the header value, but will use the cookie value if the appropriate Authorization header is empty or missing.

 The intention here is to allow support for your own Single Page Application (SPA) as well as non-browser based clients.
 For example, your REST API might need to